 General

-The Pickleball Canada (PC) Officiating Program will define the process to take an interested Candidate from Trainee to Certified Referee.
+The Pickleball Canada (PCO) Officiating Program will define the process to take an interested Candidate from Trainee to Certified Referee.

 This is a reciprocal program between Pickleball Canada & USA Pickleball.
 This means that successful candidates will be recognized by both countries at the level of credentials issued.